whatston3/frontier-station-14/README.md

 ## Documentation/Wiki

-Our [wiki](https://frontierstation.wiki.gg/) has documentation on Frontier Station's content.
+Our [wiki](https://frontierstation.wiki.gg/) has documentation on Frontier Station's content (e.g. guides to gameplay, server rules).

 ## Contributing

 We are happy to accept contributions from anybody.
-Get in Discord if you want to help.
-We've got a [list of ideas](https://discord.com/channels/1123826877245694004/1127017858833068114) that can be done and anybody can pick them up.
+Join our Discord if you want to help.
+We've got a [list of ideas](https://discord.com/channels/1123826877245694004/1127017858833068114) that can be done, and anybody can pick them up.
 Don't be afraid to ask for help either!

 We are not currently accepting translations of the game on our main repository.
 If you would like to translate the game into another language consider creating a fork or contributing to a fork.

-If you make any contributions, please make sure to read the markers section in [MARKERS.md](https://github.com/new-frontiers-14/frontier-station-14/blob/master/MARKERS.md)
+If you make any contributions, make sure to read [CONTRIBUTING.md](https://github.com/new-frontiers-14/frontier-station-14/blob/master/CONTRIBUTING.md), _particularly making note of [how to comment changes](https://github.com/new-frontiers-14/frontier-station-14/blob/master/CONTRIBUTING.md#examples-of-comments-in-upstream-or-ported-files)_, and if you're making a shipyard submission, please refer to the [Ship Submission Guidelines](https://frontierstation.wiki.gg/wiki/Ship_Submission_Guidelines) page on the wiki.
-Any changes made to files belonging to our upstream should be properly marked in accordance to what is specified there.

 ## Building